Cashflow Quadrant by Robert Kiyosaki

 • Money works for you

-• Money = Money → your money earns more money for you with minimal effort
+• Money = Money → money earns more money with minimal effort

-• Would your business be running at full capacity or even better if you left for a year?
+• Self-Employed → Business won’t run at full capacity if you left for a year

 Cashflow Quadrant Diagram